acharraggi/Pushbot/README.md

 # Pushbot
 This is a repository of Blocks programs for the Pushbot demonstration robot.
+Many of these programs are copies of Java sample programs from the SDK.

 This is a FIRST Tech Challenge robot used for demonstrations of hardware and programming.
 The robot using Tetrix parts.
 - two old AndyMark NeveRest Classic 40 gearmotors mounted on the rear wheels;